You'll notice a few things about my lens reviews, in particular the lack of measurement numbers or test chart samples.

 One additional thing that comes into play is sample variation.
 One good rule of thumb is that the more expensive the lens the less likely there's sample variation that is significant.
 But no two lenses are going to be perfectly the same.
 Where I have doubts about a lens, I'll examine a second or even third sample (I always state how many samples I’ve used in the review).
 I also tend to see a lot of the main Nikon-related lenses over and over at workshops, so with many lenses, such as the 70-200mm f/2.8 or 200-400mm f/4, I've developed a pretty good sense of how the lens should perform.
-Yet many tests where you see numbers or charts posted on the Internet are single samples.
+Yet many tests where you see numbers or charts posted on the Internet are from single sample tests.

 I would tend to say that Zeiss lenses have very little sample variation.
 I can't recall the last time I saw a Zeiss lens that differed from my test sample in any significant way.
 The same is mostly true of Nikkors, though at the low cost end of the spectrum (e.g. kit lenses and very low cost lenses) I've seen some sample variation.
 Low price lenses from third parties have shown up with lots of sample variation; in the two decades I've been reviewing Nikon-related gear, I've had to test two or three samples most often with under US$300 third party lenses.